yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Forward secrecy ensures in such cases that it is not feasible for an attacker to determine the session keys even if the attacker has obtained the long-term keys some time after the conversation.
 It also protects against an attacker who is in possession of the long-term keys but remains passive during the conversation.

 Forward secrecy is generally achieved by using the Diffie-Hellman scheme to derive session keys.
 The Diffie-Hellman scheme has both parties maintain private secrets and send parameters over the network as modular powers over certain cyclic groups.
 The properties of the so-called Discrete Logarithm Problem (DLP) allow the parties to derive the session keys without an eavesdropper being able to do so.
 There is currently no known attack against DLP if sufficiently large parameters are chosen.
-A variant of the Diffie-Hellman scheme uses Elliptic Curves instead of the originally proposed modular arithmetics.
+A variant of the Diffie-Hellman scheme uses Elliptic Curves instead of the originally proposed modular arithmetic.

 Unfortunately, many TLS/DTLS cipher suites were defined that do not feature forward secrecy, e.g., TLS_RSA_WITH_AES_256_CBC_SHA256.
 This document therefore advocates strict use of forward-secrecy-only ciphers.